18 Things to Do in Providence in Rhode Island: History, Art, Family-Friendly Fun & More

 Not bad for a city in such a small state!

-See an off-Broadway show in style — and for far less.
+See an off-Broadway show in style — and for far less; ideal romantic date night on a budget!

 Providence Center Arts, Rhode Island.